 It could very well be a copy of a borrowed school book, or a even journal of the original authors findings.

 I find it unique that the table of contents seems to appear younger than the interior of the book.

 Keep reading to take a peek inside the book!

 "PHILOSO PHIA NATURALIS, PHYSIOLOGICA INSCRIPTA, ADNOR MAM Veterum Recentioruma Philosophorum elabora ta PROLEGOMENA IN Phsicam." reads the title page.

 Woah!
 What a mouthful!
-We don't read Latin, but here's a few words we were able to pick out and translate.
+I don't read Latin, but here's a few words I was able to pick out and translate.

 Direct English translations in order as they appear:

 - A formal essay or critical discussion serving to introduce and interpret an extended work